CoderCoding00/E_Commerce_BackEnd/README.md

 ## Project Info

 I built the back end for an e-commerce site.
-We were also given some started code that required modifying.
+We were also given started code that required modifying.
 I configured an Express.js API to use Sequelize to interact with a MySQL database.

 We were asked to provide a link to a video that demonstrates the projects functionality since we did not deploy the application.
 The link will be provided below.